 At the conclusion of the contest, recognition awards will be awarded to Best in Class, the highest scoring ensemble in each competitive class, and the highest scoring ensemble regardless of competitive class, Best in Show.
 In the event of a tied score, consideration will be given to the Overall Impression as a main factor in awarding a team Best in Class distinctions.
 Any tie for Best in Show will not be broken but rather be awarded to the two or more ensembles with a tie in their final score.

-At the conclusion of the contest, performing teams will be awarded a standard Gold/Silver/Bronze rating as an indicator of the team’s numerical score.
+Performing teams will be awarded a standard Gold/Silver/Bronze rating corresponding to their numerical score.
 SoundSport competitions feature a festival style awards ceremony where ensembles are not ranked by score using ordinals.
 Accordingly, participants’ numerical scores will not be announced or released to the general public.
-They will be recognized with the medal rating that corresponds to their numerical score using the table below:
+The medal rating that corresponds to numerical score is as follows: